naitro2010/SkyrimNet-GamePlugin/README.md

 ### 📋 **Optional Dependencies**
 - [UIExtensions](https://www.nexusmods.com/skyrimspecialedition/mods/17561) - Required for text input and Input Wheel
-- [Dragonborn Voice Over](https://www.nexusmods.com/skyrimspecialedition/mods/84329) - Required for player-voiced vanilla lines of dialogue.
-To enable this feature, install DBVO but disable or delete the DBVO.esp file (no voice pack is required).
-SkyrimNet will then capture dialogue events from the DBVO interface file and send them to TTS, allowing the player character to speak normally unvoiced vanilla lines.
+- [Dragonborn Voice Over](https://www.nexusmods.com/skyrimspecialedition/mods/84329) - Required for voicing player-selected lines in dialogue menus and the Silent NPC TTS feature, which voices otherwise silent NPC lines from other mods.
+To enable these features, install DBVO but disable or delete the DBVO.esp file (no voice pack is required).
+SkyrimNet will then capture dialogue events from the DBVO interface file and send them to TTS, allowing the player character and/or NPCs to speak normally silent lines.

 ### 🎮 **Version-Specific Requirements**